transfar-hackers/mpa/README.md

 # mpa-scafflod
-a scafflod project based on webpack 3.x, aralejs, handlebars.js and jquery for multiple pages web application
+a scafflod project based on handlebars.js, jquery and aralejs for multiple pages web application

 # how to run it?
 1 navigate to the root directory(where this README.md file resides)